itmoh/clearcode/slides.md

 % Maksym Tarasenko

-# CLEAR CODE
+# CLEAN CODE

 ## Why we should care

 - Do not afraid of changes in code base
+- Better motivation
+- You work is not to write code, which work.
+You work is to write code, that others can maintain
   - We more read code than write
-- Better motivation

 # Qualities of clear code